islam-monirul/islam-monirul/README.md

 Hi 👋, I'm MONIRUL ISLAM

 I am a Software Engineer who loves to work with JavaScript.
-I've completed my bachelor's in Computer Science & Engineering from <a href="https://www.uiu.ac.bd/" target="_blank">United International University, Bangladesh.</a> After Completing my graduation I worked as an Assistant Programmer at <a href="https://iict.buet.ac.bd/" target="_blank">IICT, BUET</a> for 2 years.
+I've completed my bachelor's in Computer Science & Engineering from <a href="https://www.uiu.ac.bd/" target="_blank">United International University, Bangladesh.</a> After Completing my graduation, I worked as an Assistant Programmer at <a href="https://iict.buet.ac.bd/" target="_blank">IICT, BUET</a> for two years.

 Currently, I am doing my masters in Software Engineering at <a href="https://www.mun.ca/" target="_blank">Memorial University of Newfoundland, Canada.</a>